-Just last year, you may have watched in awe as Baby stacked block after block, carefully building her first tower.
-Fast forward to the present, and you now find yourself watching in fear as your little climber begins stacking objects on furniture, and her body on top of that, in a constant attempt to reach new heights.
+Just last year, you may have watched in awe as Baby stacked block after block, carefully building their first tower.
+Fast forward to the present, and you now find yourself watching in fear as your little climber begins stacking objects on furniture, and their body on top of that, in a constant attempt to reach new heights.

 For toddlers, climbing is yet another way to do what they do best – explore.
-While it can be nerve-racking to watch, having a child who climbs is yet another sign of her improved coordination as she grows.
-It also shows she has the desire to take her curiosity about her environment to new heights – literally.
+While it can be nerve-racking to watch, having a child who climbs is yet another sign of their improved coordination as they grow.
+It also shows they have the desire to take their curiosity about their environment to new heights – literally.

-It’s important for parents to let children learn by doing, but that doesn’t have to mean allowing Baby to make your entire home her personal jungle gym.
-Here are some safety tips that will allow Baby to experience her climbing high with minimal crashing lows.
+It’s important for parents to let children learn by doing, but that doesn’t have to mean allowing Baby to make your entire home their personal jungle gym.
+Here are some safety tips that will allow Baby to experience their climbing high with minimal crashing lows.

-- Stay in sight: Toddlers are pretty accident-prone, and during the climbing phase, it’s expected that there might be some tumbles, so you’ll want to be sure you’re nearby as she explores to avoid any serious accidents.
-Try not to hover or to repeatedly call out warnings, though, as doing so may cause her to become too timid to explore.
+- Stay in sight: Toddlers are pretty accident-prone, and during the climbing phase, it’s expected that there might be some tumbles, so you’ll want to be sure you’re nearby as they explore to avoid any serious accidents.
+Try not to hover or to repeatedly call out warnings, though, as doing so may cause them to become too timid to explore.

-Climbing can be scary to watch as Baby learns the ropes, but it’s educational for her, too.
+Climbing can be scary to watch as Baby learns the ropes, but it’s educational for them, too.
 Learning to climb teaches children about balance and also enhances hand-eye coordination.
-Keep her safe by setting boundaries, but also bear in mind falls happen, and are part of the learning process.
+Keep them safe by setting boundaries, but also bear in mind falls happen, and are part of the learning process.
 Sit back, relax, and enjoy your little acrobat’s show!

 - “Learning Through Physical Play.”
 Early years.
 Early Years: the Organization for Young Children.
 Web.